AHIMA's policies regarding testing appointment are as follows:

 All appointments must be canceled through Pearson VUE prior to the request for a refund (please see the exam cancellation policy below).

 Individuals may appeal the permanent revocation of their credential due to failure to meet CCHIIM recertification requirements.
 Please submit your appeals via the Recertification Appeal Form.
-If you are in grace period or inactive status, and have not been permanently revoked, please refer to the Recertification Guide.
+For additional information please see the CCHIIM Disciplinary and Appeal Policy Flowchart and the CCHIIM Disciplinary Appeal Policy Handbook.
+If you are in inactive status, and have not been permanently revoked, please refer to the Recertification Guide.

 Candidates are required to report any complaints at the test center on the day of their examination.
 Because of the secure nature of the examination, neither AHIMA nor Pearson VUE will disclose examination questions or candidate’s responses to individual questions.